Bible-Presbyterian Church (Singapore): Leadership of Fundamentalist Faction

-The fundamentalist group was headed by Timothy Tow (d 20 April 2009) and his brother Tow Siang Hwa ("SH Tow").
+The fundamentalist group was headed by Timothy Tow and his brother Tow Siang Hwa ("SH Tow").

 Timothy Tow pastored Life BPC until 2003 when he left to found True Life BPC because his two assistant pastors, Charles Seet and Colin Wong, and (a majority of) the Session at Life BPC rejected a 100% perfect Bible without any mistake in the doctrine of the Verbal Plenary Preservation ("VPP") of Scripture.
 SH Tow headed the Calvary BP churches until his demise on 8 March 2019.
 However, Calvary BPC (Jurong), one of the churches, split with him (before his demise) when they issued on 6 November 2005 their statement "Explanation of Our Non-VPP Stand."

 The fundamentalist group continues after the deaths of Timothy Tow and SH Tow with such new leaders as Jeffrey Khoo, Quek Suan Yew and Prabhudas Koshy – all directors and faculty members of the FEBC.
 All three new leaders uphold the VPP doctrine.
 They were among the defendants in the lawsuit between Life BPC and FEBC in which the church sued to evict the college from their Gilstead Road premises on account of the FEBC upholding the VPP doctrine.
 However, the church failed as the Court of Appeal, the apex court in Singapore's legal system, held that the VPP doctrine is not a deviation from the principles contained in the Westminster Confession of Faith ("WCF"), by which the work of the college has been informed and guided from its inception, and it is not inconsistent for a Christian who believes fully in the principles contained within the WCF and the VPI (Verbal Plenary Inspiration) doctrine to also subscribe to the VPP doctrine.

+From 2014 and by 2016, following the lawsuit, the entire BP Fundamentalist faction was left with two basic sides: the first is led by Jeffrey Khoo and Quek Suan Yew and their relevant churches who hold to the VPP doctrine on the one side, while Rev Charles Seet and a group of like-minded non-VPP adherents comprise the latter side [who are still fundamentalists and continue to hold to their traditional fundmentalist principles (such as inerrancy, non-ecumenism, creationism doctrines, etc) which were already held prior to the VPP saga].
+These churches include Life BPC as well as Calvary Jurong BP, Abundant Life, New Life BPC, Sharon BPC, and Marantha BPC amongst others, and this latter group is different from the non-fundamentalist evangelical BPCIS faction [and those under SH Quek (aformentioned above and with more detail below)], and this is why in 2022, this group also formally set up a new BP Presbytery for the like-minded (non-VPP) fundamentalist BP churches.